Skip to main content

 It is a 20 minute video conversation, free, with no commitment.
 You tell us what is happening, what you have tried, and what you are looking for.
 We tell you whether the model fits your life, what we would do differently, and what realistic expectations should be.
 If we are not a fit, we say so and often help you find a better one.

 Yes.
 We approach weight management through the lens of metabolic health and body composition rather than the scale.
-That means looking at insulin resistance, sleep, alcohol, training, and food before reaching for medication.
+That means looking at insulin resistance, sleep, alcohol, training, and food before using medication.
 When GLP-1 medications (semaglutide, tirzepatide) are the right tool, we prescribe them with proper monitoring, lifestyle coaching, and a plan for what comes after.
 We do not run a "weight loss clinic" on the side.

 Related Intelligence